-Hole C0012E recovered two cores of greenish yellow mudstone intercalated with thin sandstone layers from 500 m CSF, corresponding to the base of lithologic Unit V (volcaniclastic-rich facies) defined during Expedition 322 (Underwood et al., 2010), and one core from 519 m CSF that recovered 6.8 m of reddish brown calcareous claystone with lighter green layers, overlying altered pillow basalts.
+Hole C0012E recovered two cores of greenish yellow mudstone intercalated with thin sandstone layers from 500 mbsf, corresponding to the base of lithologic Unit V (volcaniclastic-rich facies) defined during Expedition 322 (Underwood et al., 2010), and one core from 519 mbsf that recovered 6.8 m of reddish brown calcareous claystone with lighter green layers, overlying altered pillow basalts.
 The interface between the red calcareous claystone and the basaltic basement was also recovered in Holes C0012G and C0012F.
 The red calcareous claystone corresponds to Expedition 322 lithologic Unit VI (pelagic claystone) (Underwood et al., 2010) and holds veins of calcite with traces of barite as well as several layers with accumulations of manganese oxide forming millimeter- to centimeter-sized lumps.

-As observed during Expedition 322, the basalt is highly altered and some voids remaining between basalt pillows are filled with analcime.
-Hole C0012G cored pillows and massive phyric basalts from 525.69 m CSF to the base of the hole at 630.5 m CSF.
+Hole C0012G cored pillows and massive phyric basalts from 525.69 mbsf to the base of the hole at 630.5 mbsf.
+Two units are defined in the basalt: Unit I is composed of phyric or highly phyric pillow basalt and Unit II is composed of sheet flows with pillow basalt interlayers.
+As observed during Expedition 322, the basalt in Unit I is highly altered and some voids remaining between basalt pillows are filled with analcime.
 Observations of thin sections showed that all olivine and glass (except in one sample) as well as a large fraction of the plagioclases have been replaced by secondary phases-dominantly saponite and zeolites-that are also present as vesicle fillings.
-The basalt experienced localized alteration under iron oxidizing conditions with accumulation of iron hydroxides in veins, but most of the rock mass was pervasively altered under reducing conditions forming saponite and, locally, pyrite.
-A more complete description will be available after the shore-based sampling party planned at Kochi Core Center.
+In Unit II, the massive flows are more crystalline and generally less altered.
+Basalt experienced localized alteration under iron oxidizing conditions with accumulation of iron hydroxides in veins and alteration halos.
+Celadonite and saponite are present in the rock mass and, locally, pyrite.
+This suggests two stages of alteration, under iron oxidizing and iron reducing conditions.